-- a) For the registration to the courses, students have to approach the concerned Mentor as per the academic calendar. - b) Mentor will counsel the students and will advise the students regarding the courses to be registered during the current semester, taking into account the performance of the student during the previous semesters. - c) After counselling, students have to register for the courses through online mode and print copy of the registered course along with the prescribed fee receipt and submit it to Mentor on the same day of the registration. - d) Mentor will duly sign the copy, also take signature of the concerned HOD and submit it to the Dean- Academics within specified time.
+- a) For the registration to the courses, students have to approach the concerned Mentor as per the academic calendar. - b) Mentor will counsel the students and will advise the students regarding the courses to be registered during the current semester, taking into account the performance of the student during the previous semesters. - c) After counselling, students have to register for the courses through online mode and print copy of the registered course along with the prescribed fee receipt and shall submit it to Mentor on the same day of the registration. - d) Mentor will submit a duly signed copy, also take signature of the concerned HOD to the Dean-Academics within specified time.